tsr-alia/moviepicker/README.md

 # Movie Picker

 Website that picks out a movie for the user to watch based on their answers to 6 questions.
 The website is based on <https://pickamovieforme.com/> and built for educational purposes only.
 The data is generated from the [Streaming Availability API](https://www.movieofthenight.com/about/api/), stored in a local JSON file and tagged with additional information.

+## Usage

+### Local API

+- Install Node.js and npm
+- Install JSON Server: Execute the command `npm install -g json-server`
+- Download all files from the repository
+- Move the file `moviepicker.json` in a separate folder
+- Inside that separate folder, create a JSON server by typing: `json-server --watch moviepicker.json`
+- The JSON server runs at <http://localhost:3000/> by default

+### Font Awesome

+- Font Awesome: Download `fontawesome-free-6.5.2-web/css/all.min.css` from <https://fontawesome.com/> and use at ../assets/fontawesome/fontawesome-free-6.5.2-web/css/all.min.css

+### Start the Website

+To start the website open `index.html` with your browser.

 ## Current Features